What to wear to the races this year

 The Victorian Racing Club (VRC) dress code is strictly enforced for all members’ areas.
 This includes the Birdcage and Members’ Carparks.

-Most of these rules are aimed at preventing a look that is too casual or revealing.
+Most of the VRC rules are aimed at preventing a look that is too casual or revealing.
 Interestingly, there is one rule that prevents overdressing.
 Cravats are not considered acceptable attire.
 Sorry Matt Preston.

 Actually, I’m pretty sure officials turn a blind eye when it comes to Matt Preston’s signature style.
 He’s been seen in the Members’ Enclosure before, with some very colourful cravats.
 Preston is a celebrity Masterchef brand, after all.